×Aporophyllum 'Edna Bellamy'

-Aporophyllum 'Edna Bellamy' is a hybrid between Disocactus (formerly known as Aporocactus) and Epiphyllum.
-It is an easy to grow cactus with an angled stems, almost like rope, with a tiny strong spines.
-It flowers very profusely.
-The flowers are up 2 inches (5 cm) in diameter, very profuse, with light red and peach tones.
-They can stay open for 3 to 4 days.
+×Aporophyllum 'Edna Bellamy' is an easy-to-grow cactus with angled stems, almost like a rope, with tiny, strong spines.
+Flowers are up 2 inches (5 cm) in diameter and have light red and peach tones.
+They are very profuse and can stay open for 3 to 4 days.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Many of the cultivated plants known as Epiphyllum hybrids are derived from crosses between species of Disocactus (rather than Epiphyllum) and other genera in the Hylocereeae.

 Disocactus should be grown in rich but still well-draining soil.
 They should be watered regularly and fertilized as well.
 This is essential for good growth and flowering.
 During the growing period, the plants need frequent watering.
 The waterings should be rather abundant so that the soil becomes completely soaked but let dry between watering.
 Keep relatively dry in winter or when night temperatures remain below 50 °F (10 °C).